Mayurji/mayurji.github.io/_machine-learning/Loss Functions.md

 LR.fit(x_train, y_train)
 ```

-Check out the coefficient of Logistic Regression at max_iter=1, the **LR.coef_** represents three rows, each row represents one class with its feature's **coefficient value θ** and **intercept_** refers to the bias of the Logistic regression for each class.
+Check out the coefficient of Logistic Regression at max_iter=1, the **LR.coef_** represents three rows, each row represents one class with its feature's **coefficient value θ**, and **intercept_** refers to the bias of the Logistic regression for each class.
 With the help of θ and intercept, the model creates its decision function.

 ```python
 """